 675-676.
 INTERMEDIATE GERMAN.-Composition and syntax are taken in review; the spoken language is freely used in the class room, and translation at sight is regularly practiced.
 Texts: Lessing's Minna von Barnhelm, Schiller's Wilhelm Tell, Wait's Scientific German reader.
-Required of Engineering students who offer German as an entrance language, both semesters, freshman year.
-(7 units each semester)
+Required in all courses if German is offered as an entrance language, both semesters, freshman year.1 (7 units each semester)

 677-678.
 ADVANCED GERMAN I.-An introduction to the German literature of the nineteenth century.
 Novels from the works of Freitag, Sudermann, Hauptmann, and Fulda are used, being supplemented with Müller's Electrische Maschinen.
-Required of Engineering students offering German as an entrance language, both semesters, sophomore year.
+Required in all courses if German is offered as an entrance language, both semesters, sophomore year.1